Chasen Parker

 Chasen Parker (born April 22, 1994) is an American actor and filmmaker who was born in Burbank, California.
 He began working as an actor at the age of 2 on an Arby's national TV commercial.
 He worked as a series regular, starting at the age of 4, on Sunset Beach as Benjy Evans as well as appeared in General Hospital and 7th Heaven.
 Approaching his teen years, his family moved to Houston, Texas, and he attended theatre school at Sam Houston State University, then transferred to film school at Emerson College in Boston.
-Parker made many short films in which he acted in, produced, wrote and directed.
+Parker made many short films in which he acted, produced, wrote, and directed.
 He moved back to Los Angeles in 2018.
-He is the grandson of actress Eleanor Parker.
+He is the grandson of actress Eleanor Parker by way of Parker's son Rich.